-In support of Indiana State University’s mission, University Archives is the official repository for university records, faculty papers, and student materials of enduring historical, administrative, or legal value.
-For records regulated by legal or audit requirements, limited storage space is available and records destruction will be confirmed with your office when the retention period passes.
+In support of Indiana State University’s mission, University Archives is the official repository for university records, faculty papers, and student materials of permanent historical, administrative, or legal value.
 By following these guidelines, you preserve the history of ISU and your department, provide transparency and accountability to major decisions, and protect the university by disposing of records that have expired their necessary retention period.

 A retention schedule that lists common university records, when they can be disposed of, and whether they should go to Archives is available here.

 To ensure that records remain accessible and easily retrievable, follow the steps below: